MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-taskbar.md

 If you disable or don't configure this policy setting, Notification and Security and Maintenance will be displayed on the taskbar.

+>[!NOTE]
-A reboot is required for this policy setting to take effect.
+> A reboot is required for this policy setting to take effect.

 <!--/Description-->